Hariiiy/Hariiiy/README.md

 - **Programming:** Implemented Fishing Function and the interaction between player and fishes.
-- **Visual:** Created the Water body with shader; numbers of particle effects, as well as the calling.
+- **Visual:** Created the Water body effect with shader; numbers of particle effects.
 - **Spawner** Method to randomly spawn fished and respawn after a catch.

 <b>Technology Stack</b>